Allali84/products-management/README.md

     </settings>

 ### If you must change the tomcat port, don't forget to change it in the POM of the 3 deployable modules

+### PostgreSQL Config

+I used this config, don't forget to change every properties files in the 3 deployable modules if you want choose another one

+    spring.datasource.url=jdbc:postgresql://localhost:5432/postgres
+    spring.datasource.username=postgres
+    spring.datasource.password=root

 # Run the modules
 ### clean and build the project